Sythak/deepdraw/README.md

 2. Downloading, loading and prepare the Quick Draw dataset for CNN Model
 3. Initialize and Run the CNN model
 4. Create an API and fast API with streamlit 👉 it Will be our user interface
-5. Put the model in production with MLflow
+5. Store the work with Mlflow
-6. Create a Docker container and
+6. Create a Docker container and push it in production with GCP
 7. Going further 👉 do the same with a sequential data and an RNN model